AnonSar/fit3143-notes/notes/07-deadlocks.md

 	* List of arc adds/deletes can be sent periodically
 * A “false deadlock” can occur if messages sent to the coordinator arrive in the wrong order
 	* Global time ordering must be imposed on all machines
-	* Or coordinator can reliably ask each machine whether it has any release messages
+	* Or coordinator can reliably ask each machine whether it has any release messages before making any deadlock claim.

 ### A Distributed Approach (Chandy-Misra-Haas Algorithm)
 * Processes can request multiple resources at once